T'POL: Our beliefs are based on logic and the pursuit of clarity.

 ARCHER: God knows what else is in there.
 Let's get back on the road, Travis.

-(a big security magnetic lock is clamped on Daniels' door and the light glows red)
+(A big security magnetic lock is clamped on Daniels' door and the light glows red.)